ClemensElflein/openmower.de/content/en/docs/troubleshooting/robot-firmware/index.md

 ```
 <br>

-Set the `ll.board` field to the board type that matches your hardware:
+Set the `board:` value under `ll:` field to the board type that matches your hardware:

 ```yaml
 ll: